qjpcpu/ergo-extensions/README.md

 This repository provides a small set of building blocks to add distributed process discovery and daemon orchestration to an Ergo-based cluster.
 It ships a supervisor that wires together:

-- `sysext_whereis` — a process that continuously inspects local processes, maintains an address book, and broadcasts snapshots/changes to the cluster.
+- `extensions_whereis` — a process that continuously inspects local processes, maintains an address book, and broadcasts snapshots/changes to the cluster.
-- `sysext_daemon` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
+- `extensions_daemon` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
-- `sysext_cron` — a cron-like scheduler that triggers messages on a node or across the cluster.
+- `extensions_cron` — a cron-like scheduler that triggers messages on a node or across the cluster.
 - `AddressBook` — a thread-safe, eventually-consistent cache of nodes and their registered processes, with node picking via consistent hashing.

 Optionally, `PersistAddressBook` can be enabled via `app.SimpleNodeOptions.AddressBookStorage` to persist named processes into an external storage backend.